-Non-trading derivative transactions comprise transactions held for hedging purposes as part of the Group's risk management strategy
+Non-trading derivative transactions comprise transactions held for hedging purposes as part of the Group's risk management strategy against assets, liabilities, positions and cash flows.

 Derivatives

 Derivatives are measured initially at fair value on the date on which the derivative contract is entered into and subsequently remeasured at fair value.
 Fair values are obtained from quoted market prices in active markets, including recent market transactions, and from valuation techniques using discounted cash flow models and option pricing models as appropriate.
 Derivatives are included in assets when their fair value is positive, and in liabilities when their fair value is negative, unless there is the legal ability and intention to settle an asset and liability on a net basis.